Portuguese art: Neoclassicism and Romanticism

 Auguste Roquemont (1804-1852), the natural son of Prince Friedrich von Hessen-Darmstadt, studied in Paris at a boarding school from the age of 8 and then carried out his artistic training in Rome, Bologna, Florence and Venice.
 He settled in Guimarães, in the north of Portugal, in 1828 and later in Porto where he exhibited paintings of scenes of everyday life in 1932, to much applause.
 He had many pupils, apart from Resende, including João António Correia and his brother Guilherme António Correia.

 In addition to his oil portraits (List here) of the northern nobility (including the Baronesa de Seixo in the Museu Nacional de Soares dos Reis) and upper bourgeoisie, as well as depictions of popular customs, he also created works in pencil, charcoal, and stump, along with miniature portraits that strongly influenced the Romantic painters of Porto.
 His works can be viewed in the Soares dos Reis National Museum in Porto, the Grão Vasco National Museum in Viseu, and the Casa-Museu Dr. Anastácio Gonçalves in Lisbon.

+The Negro (1869) by João António Correia.

 João António Correia began studying drawing in Porto in 1836.
-He was initially a voluntary student at the Academia Portuense de Belas-Artes (APBA).
+He was initially a voluntary student at the Escola Superior de Belas-Artes do Porto (APBA).
 Later, he went to Paris, where he met the painter Théodore Chassériau (1819–1856), who helped him gain admission to the Imperial Academy of Fine Arts in Paris.
 There, he was exposed to artistic movements that profoundly influenced his work, such as classicism, naturalism, and romanticism.
 Upon returning to Portugal in 1851, he began teaching at the APBA, eventually becoming its director from 1882 until his death in 1896.
 A master of religious painting, Correia also produced royal portraits, including those of Maria II and Luís I for the Palácio da Bolsa.
 He created self-portraits exhibited at the APBA triennials, one dated 1848 and another 1863.
 In 1863, he contributed to the set designs for the royal entry into Oporto of King Luís I and Queen Maria Pia.
 Correia employed the technique of lithography to depict notable figures and even lithographed his own works, such as the portrait of the musician Francisco Eduardo da Costa (1818–1855).
 He also produced historical paintings, such as Rainha Santa distribuindo esmolas aos pobres (The Holy Queen Distributing Alms to the Poor, 1877, Soares dos Reis National Museum), which reflects a recurring theme in his career, and Auto de Fé (1869, in the same museum).
 His most celebrated painting is undoubtedly O Negro (1869), housed in the Soares dos Reis National Museum.
 This canvas stands out not only for its then-exotic subject but also for its exuberant execution.
 Correia was also a teacher of several notable artists, including António Soares dos Reis, João Marques de Oliveira, Silva Porto, Henrique Pousão, and Artur Loureiro.